-2> logical channels selected in clause 5.4.3.1.2 for the UL grant with Bj > 0 are allocated resources in a decreasing priority order.
-If the PBR of a logical channel is set to infinity, the MAC entity shall allocate resources for all the data that is available for transmission on the logical channel before meeting the PBR of the lower priority logical channel(s);
+2> logical channels selected in clause 5.4.3.1.2 for the UL grant with Bj > 0 are allocated resources in a decreasing applied priority order.
+If the PBR of a logical channel is set to infinity, the MAC entity shall allocate resources for all the data that is available for transmission on the logical channel before meeting the PBR of the lower applied priority logical channel(s);

 2> decrement Bj by the total size of MAC SDUs served to logical channel j above;

-2> if any resources remain, all the logical channels selected in clause 5.4.3.1.2 are served in a strict decreasing priority order (regardless of the value of Bj) until either the data for that logical channel or the UL grant is exhausted, whichever comes first.
-Logical channels configured with equal priority should be served equally.
+2> if any resources remain, all the logical channels selected in clause 5.4.3.1.2 are served in a strict decreasing applied priority order (regardless of the value of Bj) until either the data for that logical channel or the UL grant is exhausted, whichever comes first.
+Logical channels with equal applied priority should be served equally.

-NOTE 1: The value of Bj can be negative.TP #1 for proposal 2,
+NOTE 1: The value of Bj can be negative.

+NOTE 2: the applied priority of a logical channel in above two resource allocation steps may be different.

+TP #1 for proposal 2,